lowRISC/opentitan/doc/ug/dv_methodology/index.md

 It is recommended to follow these guidelines when collecting coverage:

-*  Shape the coverage collection at compile time if possible by only enabling coverage collection on DUT/sub-modules and nodes, and/or metrics of interest
+*  Shape the coverage collection at compile time if possible by only enabling coverage collection on DUT/sub-modules and nodes, and/or metrics of interest.
-*  Collect toggle coverage only on IOs of DUT and all of its sub-modules
+*  Collect toggle coverage only on IOs of DUT and all of its sub-modules.
-  *  If this is not worthwhile, then collect coverage on top-level DUT IOs and IOs of pre-verified sub-modules
+  *  If this is not worthwhile, then collect toggle coverage on top-level DUT IOs and IOs of pre-verified sub-modules.
-*  Collect all coverage metrics (except toggle based on above bullet) on the DUT and all of its non-pre-verified sub-modules
+*  Collect all coverage metrics (except toggle based on above bullet) on the DUT and all of its non-pre-verified sub-modules.
-*  Treat pre-verified sub-modules as ['black-box'](#integration-testing) in terms of coverage collection
+*  Treat pre-verified sub-modules as ['black-box'](#integration-testing) in terms of coverage collection.

 ### Unreachable Coverage Analysis